Homological stability of topological moduli spaces: Stability with twisted coefficients

-\begin{rem}The triviality condition in the definition of a coefficient system for $\cM$ is an requirement for all $m\ge0$.
-However, it is equivalent to just demand it for $m=2$ since the braid group is generated by elementary braids of consecutive strands. \end{rem}

 \begin{rem}The category of coefficient systems for $\cM$ is abelian, so in particular has (co)kernels.
-In fact, it is isomorphic to a category of abelian group-valued functors on a category $\cC(\cM)$ (see \cref{remark:quillencoefficients}). \end{rem}
+More concretely, it is a category of abelian group-valued functors on a category $\langle\cM,\cB\rangle$ (see \cref{remark:quillencoefficients}). \end{rem}